polterguy/polterguy.github.io/tutorials/getting-started/index.md

 ```

 When your docker containers have started, open your browser and go to [http://localhost:5555](http://localhost:5555),
-and use the default connection string for MySQL, choose a root password, crudify your Magic database,
+use the default connection string for MySQL, choose a root password, crudify your Magic database,
 type your name and email address when you generate a key pair, and Magic should work out of the box without
 any hassle.
 If you want to test Magic's CRUD automation capabilities, there's a _"sakila"_ SQL script that you
 can execute in the _"SQL"_ menu item to create an example database.
 In the video below I am illustrating this process.